-The View Physical Disk Properties screen allows you to view the properties of physical disk and also provides details about the associated virtual disks.
+You can view the properties of physical disks and the details about the associated virtual disks in the View Physical Disk Properties screen.

 In the System Setup Main Menu, click Device Settings > Dell PERC S140 Configuration Utility > Physical Disk Management > View Physical Disk Properties.
-The table explains the View Physical Disk Properties screen details: